parsabsh/linux-notes/README.md

 awk '{print $2, $4}' data.csv
 ```

-We can use `$NF` variable to access last column.
+We can use `$NF` variable to access the last column.

 ```bash
 awk '{print $1, $NF}' data.csv
 ```

 We also can use regex to select only rows that match a specific pattern.
-In this case, the general structure of `awk` command becomes this:
+In this case, the general structure of the `awk` command becomes this:

 ```bash
 awk '/REGEX/{action}' file
 ```

-`awk` command is a very broad topic and I'm not explain it in details here.
-But I highly recommend to search and learn it.
+The `awk` command is a very broad topic and I'm not explaining it in detail here.
+But I highly recommend searching and learning it.
 You can start by reading this [geeksforgeeks tutorial](https://www.geeksforgeeks.org/awk-command-unixlinux-examples/).

 # 3) Permissions

 Linux’s major difference from other operating systems is its ability to have multiple users.
 Linux is designed to allow more than one user to have access to the system at the same time.
 In order for this multiuser design to work properly, there needs to be a method to protect users from each other.
-This is where permissions come in to play.
+This is where permissions come into play.

-**NOTE:** For more information on the topics in this chapter, I recommend to see [here](https://www.linode.com/docs/guides/linux-users-and-groups/).
+**NOTE:** For more information on the topics in this chapter, I recommend seeing [here](https://www.linode.com/docs/guides/linux-users-and-groups/).

 ## Linux Accounts and Groups